Please see our appointments calendar and BOOK NOW

 The PPST (Pre Professional Skills Test) is required by the State of Nevada for licensure, as well as a majority of states.
 The CBEST is required only by California and Oregon, and is also accepted by the State of Nevada in lieu of the PPST.
 Both the PPST and CBEST test on the subjects of Reading, Writing, and Mathematics.
 Passing scores are a requirement for admission into our teacher education program.
 The PPST is also called the Praxis I. You will take the Praxis II during your student teaching.

 No. Undergraduate students are usually first admitted to the College of Education as pre-majors.
 During this period they don't need to declare their interest in any program in order to take the core, college, and introductory education courses.
 When they have made the decision to pursue a degree in education, formal admission to teacher education is required to enroll in upper-division courses and to graduate from our programs.
-Find out more about the admission process.

 Refer to individual program manuals for specific admission criteria for each program.
 You may apply anytime you meet the following minimum requirements: